Do You Suffer From Stress and Jaw Pain?

 Has your dentist recommended that you might be dealing with stress and that it is causing your jaw pain?
 Have they recommended that you sleep with a mouth guard to stop you from grinding your teeth down to little nubs?

 When we get stressed, the muscles in the face create an abnormal pressure on the temporomandibular joint (TMJ) causing the pain many people suffer from.
 At first many of us ignore our stress and jaw pain as just an insignificant problem, but it often grows more serious and takes a toll on our health.
-Not only is this jaw pain a reaction to external stress, but then as this pain becomes worse as we tighten and clench even further, it can become jaw pain stress.
+Not only is this jaw pain a reaction to external stress, but then as this pain becomes worse we tighten and clench even further.
+It can become chronic stress and jaw pain. .

 For some of us, we may develop a condition called bruxism, in which a person grinds or clenches their teeth.
 This can occur while sleeping or during the day.
 Over time, this grinding can lead to pain, limited range of motion, a wearing down of the teeth and tooth sensitivity.
 In the end, we may need to wear a mouth guard to help prevent grinding and clenching.
 Chiropractic adjustments have also had success with this neck and jaw pain stress.

 TMJ Symptoms To Watch For: